-Bus Stop Pre-School understands that it is their responsibility under the Disqualification under the Childcare Act 2006 and Section 3 of the Statutory Framework for the EYFS, 2023 that the registered person and all staff members working with children must declare their suitability to work with children and declare anything that may affect their suitability.
+Bus Stop Pre-School understands that it is their responsibility under the Disqualification under the Childcare Act 2006 and Section 3 of the Statutory Framework for the EYFS, 2024 that the registered person and all staff members working with children must declare their suitability to work with children and declare anything that may affect their suitability.
 The registered person and staff members also understand that they must declare if anyone in their household (including family, lodgers, house-sharers, household employees) has been disqualified, as a staff member may be disqualified if they live in the same household as the person who is disqualified.
 This also includes the allegation of serious harm or abuse committed by anyone in their household or elsewhere.
 All staff members must notify the setting DSL or Management team as soon as possible of any changes to the suitability of anyone within their household.
-Please see 'Staff Contracts', 'Appraisal forms' and 'Supervision' procedure.
+In the event that a staff members suitability changes a new DBS check will be applied for and a risk assessment carried out.
+Please see 'Staff Contracts' and 'Supervision' procedure.
 Disqualification by Association regulations 2018 - this regulation only applies where childcare is provided on a domestic setting.